voytekresearch/BandRatios/notebooks/README.md

 ### A1-SpectralRotations

-In this notebook we explore the effects on band ratios when we rotate power spectra.
+This notebook we explore the effects on band ratios when we rotate power spectra.

+### A2-EEGDataDetails

+This notebook steps through the details of the EEG dataset that is used, noting dataset descriptions and subject inclusion properties.